How to Perform the Test

 Remove a glass vial from the carton, fill the eyedropper pipette ¾ full with the sample oil to

 be tested and add to the vial.
-For semi-quantitative results, using the concentration chart,
+For semi-quantitative results, using the concentration chart, the

-flat surface in an upright position, and allow the two liquids to separate.
+an upright position, and allow the two liquids to separate.

 Insert one of the open ends of the indicator tube into the rubber suction bulb.
-Carefully
+Carefully squeeze

-Slowly release the fingers holding the suction bulb and allow the clear extract, from the
+Slowly release the fingers holding the suction bulb and allow the clear extract, from the bottom

-any more liquid to enter.
+liquid to enter.
 (Never allow any liquid to enter the suction bulb.)

 Remove the indicator tube from the vial, wipe the lower end with a paper towel, and place on